amchavan/angular-training/README.md

-# Unit 1L: Async TypeScript
+# Unit 1L: Reactive programming

-Exploring how to deal with TypeScript asynchronous features.
+Exploring how to deal with asynchronous data streams.

 ## TypeScript from the command line